Gauss sums and the maximum cliques in generalized Paley graphs of square order: Introduction

-This square root upper bound on the clique number is referred to as the {\em trivial upper bound} in the literature \cite{BMR, HP, MP, Yip, Yip2}; see \cite[Chapters 2]{thesis} for a survey of different proofs of Theorem \ref{trivial_ub} using tools from combinatorics and algebraic graph theory.
-For the sake of completeness, in Section \ref{prep}, we will give a proof of Theorem \ref{trivial_ub} using the character sum approach.
-The current best-known upper bound on the clique number of a (generalized) Paley graph of order $q$ is $O(\sqrt{q})$, which is the same as the order of magnitude of the trivial upper bound.
-We will survey the previous works in Section \ref{prev}.
+This square root upper bound on the clique number is referred to as the {\em trivial upper bound} in the literature \cite{BMR, HP, MP, Yip2}; see \cite[Chapters 2]{thesis} for a survey of different proofs of Theorem \ref{trivial_ub} using tools from combinatorics and algebraic graph theory.
+For the sake of completeness, a simple proof of Theorem \ref{trivial_ub} will be given in Section \ref{PGC}.
 Throughout the paper, whenever we refer to the trivial upper bound, we are always referring to this square root upper bound on the clique number of a given generalized Paley graph.
-Our main result will be Theorem \ref{main}, which is a nontrivial improvement on the trivial upper bound when $q$ is a square.